Erastuskanyatta/PHP-Yii2-Framework/index.md

 The code above replaces the default homepage content with bootstrap jumbotron.
 We also add a link that points to a portfolio page using the PHP URL manager.
 The URL Manager is used to link pages throughout Yii 2 framework.
 On clicking the link you get a 404 error as the portfolio page does not exist.
 Let us now create the portfolio page.

 ### Adding a new page to our website
 To add a new page to our website, we need to create a view and an action.
-A view is the code that will be displayed in the browser.
+A view is the code that the user will see on the browser.
 Create a new file `frontend/views/site/portfolio.php` and put the following code:

 ```html
 <!DOCTYPE html>